UW-Statistics/gatesweb/docs/country_selection/Nigeria/RH_DELA_C_SKP.md

 ---
 # Skill Birth Attendance

-This Indicator represents the percentage of children 12-23 months who had received DPT 3 vaccination
+This Indicator represents the percentage of live births (or stillbirths) in the two (or three/five) years preceding the survey assisted by a skilled provider.

 ## Prevalance map